marek-stoj/musicngs/posts/what-if-the-like-button-went-away.md

 Metametaverse? 🤔

-What if we replaced the 'like button' with the 'I am grateful that you shared it'.
+What if we replaced the 'I like it button' with the 'I am grateful that you shared it'.

 # "Jakby nie stało się nic" by Tomek Lipiński